-- (a) Procedures.
+(a) Procedures.
 For the purposes of assuring the public, the students, and the faculty of the institution's maintenance of the highest academic standards, procedures for periodic review and evaluation of officially tenured professional instructional staff have been established.
-The review, in the form of self-evaluation, student evaluation, administrator's evaluation, and conference with the faculty member, shall be conducted during the third and sixth years following the year during which tenure status is granted and every fifth year thereafter; however, all tenured faculty will be reviewed yearly for contributory services according to the personnel chapter (see Chapter IV, Personnel). - (b) Return to probation.
+The review, in the form of self-evaluation, student evaluation, administrator's evaluation, and conference with the faculty member, shall be conducted during the third and sixth years following the year during which tenure status is granted and every fifth year thereafter.
+At the discretion of the division, student evaluations and compliance with service hour requirements may be evaluated as needed (see Chapter IV, Personnel).

+(b) Return to probation.
 If, at the conclusion of a periodic review of a tenured faculty member, it is determined that the faculty member's total evaluation reflects failure to comply with stated responsibilities, return to probationary status for one year may be recommended.
 In this event, the President will notify the faculty member in personal conference of the recommended action.
 If the faculty member agrees to the recommendation, the action will constitute full return to probationary status without privileges or guarantee of processes accorded tenured faculty.
 If the faculty member desires to appeal, he/she will so indicate to the President during the conference.
 Procedures will be the same as those in the personnel chapter (see Chapter IV, Personnel).

-- (c) During one-year probation.
-During a one-year probationary period, the faculty member will meet with the Division Dean at least once each semester for counseling and continuing evaluation. - (d) Recommendations after one-year probation.
+(c) During one-year probation.
+During a one-year probationary period, the faculty member will meet with the Division Dean at least once each semester for counseling and continuing evaluation.

+(d) Recommendations after one-year probation.
 If, at the conclusion of a one-year probationary period, the faculty member is determined to have complied with stated responsibilities, he/she will be returned to tenured status; if not, recommendations that his/her services be terminated will be made.
 The recommendation, in either event, will be forwarded by the Division Dean through the proper administrative channels to the President, who will notify the faculty member.
 If the faculty member desires to appeal, he/she should follow the procedures in the personnel chapter (see Chapter IV, Personnel).